tanvi355/tanvi355/README.md

 - ⚡ Fun fact: I like to read biographies and non-fictions.
 - 🎖  Codechef 2⭐
 - 🎖  Hackerrank  5 ⭐
+- ⚡ Trying to get involved in the open source world
 <br />

 #### I am a sophomore pursuing B.Tech in Computer Science and Engineering.
 I love exploring new technologies and learning new skills.